Singh-Prakash07/Notes/start with JavaScript/05 Array.md

 0 == ''; // true, as '' becomes converted to number 0
 '0' == ''; // false, no type conversion, different strings
 ```
+## Some more methods

++ Array methods have different behaviors when encountering empty slots in sparse arrays.